Calculate Your Mortgage

-Know that there’s no “right” time to buy.
+Know that there's no "right" time for buying a home.

 If you find the perfect home now, don’t risk losing it because you’re trying to guess where the housing market and interest rates are going.
 Those factors usually don’t change fast enough to make a difference in an individual home’s price.

 Don't ask for too many opinions.